 Preparing for your appointment

-You'll probably first bring your concerns to the attention of your family doctor.
-He or she might refer you to a doctor who specializes in the diagnosis and treatment of skin conditions (dermatologist).
+You may first bring your concerns to the attention of your primary care provider.
+Or you may see a doctor who specializes in the diagnosis and treatment of skin conditions (dermatologist) or allergies (allergist).

 What you can do

 - List your symptoms, when they occurred and how long they lasted.
 Also, it may help to list factors that triggered or worsened your symptoms — such as soaps or detergents, tobacco smoke, sweating, or long, hot showers.

 - Make a list of all the medicines, vitamins, supplements and herbs you're taking.
 Even better, take the original bottles and a list of the dosages and directions.